Developmental language disorder: Relationship with speech disorders

 Speech is the act of articulating sounds, and this can be impaired for all kinds of reasons – a structural problem such as cleft lip and cleft palate, a neurological problem affecting motor control of the speech apparatus dysarthria, or inability to perceive distinctions between sounds because of hearing loss.
 Some distortions of speech sounds, such as a lisp, are commonly seen in young children.
 These misarticulations should not be confused with language problems, which involve the ability to select and combine linguistic elements to express meanings, and the ability to comprehend meanings.

 Although speech disorders can be distinguished from language disorders, they can also co-occur.
 When a child fails to produce distinctions between speech sounds for no obvious reason, this is typically regarded as a language problem affecting the learning of phonological contrasts.
 The classification of and terminology for disorders of speech sound production is a subject of considerable debate.
 In practice, even for those with specialist skills, it is not always easy to distinguish between phonological disorders and other types of speech production problem.

-Speech sound disorder (SSD) is any problem with speech production arising from any cause.
+Speech sound disorder is any problem with speech production arising from any cause.

 Speech sound disorders of unknown cause that are not accompanied by other language problems are a relatively common reason for young children to be referred to speech-language therapy (speech-language pathology).
 These often resolve by around 4–5 years of age with specialist intervention, and so would not meet criteria for DLD.
-Where such problems continue beyond five years of age, they are usually accompanied by problems in broader language domains and have a poorer prognosis, so a diagnosis of DLD with SSD is then appropriate.
+Where such problems continue beyond five years of age, they are usually accompanied by problems in broader language domains and have a poorer prognosis, so a diagnosis of DLD with speech sound disorder is then appropriate.

 Relationship with other neurodevelopmental disorders

-DLD often co-occurs with milder neurodevelopmental disorders of unknown origin, such as attention-deficit hyperactivity disorder, developmental dyslexia or developmental coordination disorder.
+DLD often co-occurs with other, milder neurodevelopmental disorders of unknown origin, such as attention-deficit hyperactivity disorder, developmental dyslexia or developmental coordination disorder.
 These do not preclude a diagnosis of DLD, but should be noted as co-occurring conditions.